seanwarman/pinch/README.md

 You can press them again to stop the loops.

-Hold the `shift` key to enter 'sample-select' mode.
+Hold the `shift` and a letter key (eg `e`) to enter 'sample-select' mode.
+Then click on the right-hand menu to choose which sample you want to assign to the key you're holding.